 Bacterial infection feeds on new growth.
 If the newer leaves in your plant are yellowing faster, it is likely due to bacterial infection.
 Both root rot and bacterial leaf spot will cause the leaves of the plant to fall off eventually.

 Spider mite, scale, and other pests may sometimes infect the plant, though it is rare with fiddle leaf figs. But any sort of pest infestation may slow the growth of the plant.
-A quick and easy way to spot these infestations is by looking for small spots on the leaves that turn to holes.
+A quick and easy way to spot these infestations is by looking for small spots on the leaves that turn into holes.

 Luckily it is easy to treat these infestations by using neem oil products or making a solution of one tablespoon of baking soda and one teaspoon of mineral oil in a small spray container filled with water and spraying it in the affected areas.
 It is also helpful to keep infected plants away from the other houseplants to slow the spread.